Trusted WordPress tutorials, when you need them most.

 AIOSEO content optimization suggestions

 Medium’s approach is different.
-It already has a built-in audience of users who enjoy reading written content.
+It already has a built-in audience of users who enjoy reading its content.

-Once those writers are on the Medium website, they can discover content they are interested in through topic tags and algorithms.
+Medium users can discover content they’re interested in through topic tags and algorithms.

 Discover Content on Medium